jirotubuyaki/Jdmbs/README.md

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_3.png "eque")

-Where *μ* present a draft parameter.
-It is a trend in the stock price and *σ* is volatility. *r* is is the risk-free interest rate.*N* is gauss distribution.
+where *μ* presents a draft parameter.
+It is a trend in the stock price and *σ* is a volatility. *r* is a risk-free interest rate.*N* is a Gauss distribution.
 ### Poison Process
-The Poisson Process present random phenomenons happened at any timings.
+The Poisson process presents random phenomenons happened at any timings.
 It is widely used to model random points in both time and space.
-Poison Process is given by
+Poison process is given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_4.png "eque")

 Where *λ* is the arrival intensity. *k* is a number something happen.
-### The Mixed-Exponential Jump Diffusion Model
+### Mixed-Exponential Jump Diffusion Model
 Under the mixed-exponential jump diffusion model (MEM), the dynamics of the asset price St are given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_5.png "eque")

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_6.png "eque")

-Where *r* is the risk-free interest rate, *σ* the volatility, *{N(t):t =0・・・}* a Poisson process with rate *λ*, *{W(t):t=0・・・}* a standard Brownian Motion.
+where *r* is the risk-free interest rate, *σ* is the volatility, *{N(t):t =0・・・}* a Poisson process with rate *λ*, *{W(t):t=0・・・}* a standard Brownian Motion.

 ## Correlational Jumps Model
-Standard Jump Diffusion model occurs jumps in the one stock market and it does not affect other companies.
-In correlational Jumps model, a one jump among companies affects other stock prices of a company obeying correlation coefficacies.
-Therefore equetions are given by
+Standard jump diffusion model occurs jumps in the one stock market and it does not affect other companies.
+In correlational Jumps model, a one jump among companies affects other stock prices of a company obeying correlation coefficients.
+Therefore equations are given by

 ![equa](https://github.com/jirotubuyaki/JDM-BS/blob/master/readme_images/equation_7.png "eque")